AguaClara/SWOT/Summary Sheets/Flow_Control_and_Measurement.md

 ## Section 2: Introduction to Flow Control: The Search for Constant Head

-**Constant head** implies constant flow.
-It is as if the orifice equation applied to a hole in the bottom of a bucket, but somehow $\Delta h$ never changes, the water level in the bucket is always the same.
-Hence, the flow is always the same too.
+The term **constant head** means that flowing water flows with the same energy over time, the flow rate does not change.
+Constant head implies constant flow.
+It is as if the orifice equation applied to a hole in the bottom of a bucket, but somehow $\Delta h$ never changes, the water level in the bucket is always the same even though water is flowing out of it.
+Since the water level is always the same, the flow is always the same too.
+The challenge is getting the water level to always stay the same, or to create a system that doesn't just use buckets and holes to maintain constant head.

-While constant head can now be achieved with pumps and computers, this was not always the case.
+While constant head can now be achieved with pump/computers systems, this was not always the case.
 Getting constant head has been a challenge to engineers for a long time.
 This problem becomes even harder when considering that we need constant head for dosing purposes.
-For example, the chlorine concentration in treated water must always be the same, even if the plant flow rate changes over thr course of a day.
-So the challenge of constant head is not _just_ providing one continuous flow rate, it is also varying that flow rate (chlorine solution) in proportion to another flow rate (flow through a plant).
+For example, the chlorine concentration in treated water must always be the same for a particular plant, even if the plant flow rate changes over the course of a day.
+If the same flow of chlorine is dosed as the flow rate of a plant changes, then the concentration of chlorine in the treated water will not be what it should be.
+The ideal dosing system accounts for the change of plant flow rate.

+So the challenge of constant head in chemical dosing is not _just_ providing one continuous flow of chlorine, it is also varying that flow in proportion to the plant flow rate.

-This section introduces the problem of creating constant head  without electricity and presents some historical solutions.
+This section presents some historical solutions to creating constant head.

 ### Important Terms